 Pollination: To answer the question of why pomegranate flowers fall off, we need to know a little about the plant’s reproduction.
 Pomegranate trees are self-fruitful, which means the flowers on the pomegranate are both male and female.
 Pollinating insects and hummingbirds assist in spreading the pollen from flower to flower.
 You can even help too by using a small brush and lightly brushing from bloom to bloom.

 Male pomegranate flowers fall off naturally as do un-fertilized female blooms, while fertilized female flowers remain to become fruit.

-Pests – Pomegranate trees begin to flower in May and continue through early autumn.
-If your pomegranate flowers fall off in early spring, the culprit may be insect infestation such as whitefly, scale or mealybugs.
-Inspect the tree for damage and consult your local nursery or a recommendation regarding the use of insecticide.
+Pests: Pomegranate trees begin to flower in May and continue through early autumn.
+If your pomegranate flowers fall off in early spring, the culprit may be insect infestation such as whitefly, scale, or mealybugs.
+Inspect the tree for damage and consult your local nursery for a recommendation regarding the use of insecticide.